 Line 1 is the founding line, by which hexagram Jia Ren is formed and all the lines from line 1 to 5 are in their proper places.
 It also represents the oldest son, the one who usually inherits the family's business in the first place.
 The family discipline is well established; the family’s aspiration can be carried on without disruption.

 Line 6 of hexagram Ming Yi (36) steps up to the heavens at the beginning but later sinks into earth due to its losing the principle (of monarch and subject); hence the household must set up discipline right at its beginning in order to restore the glory.

 Enlightenment through nine one: to set up discipline, or rules of the game.
 Livestock are reared in pens and the family's discipline is set up; restraint is available, so the family's property can be secured and internal conflict will be avoided.
 This signifies that once there are precautionary measures established at the beginning, the possibility for causing regret will be eliminated.
-The hexagram that appears while this line is activated accordingly is Jian4 (53), to progress gradually and sequentially, like the orderly teamwork of migrating geese.
+The hexagram that appears when this line is activated accordingly is Jian4 (53), to progress gradually and sequentially like migrating geese, which is seen as an orderly teamwork.

 The 2nd line

 The subject has nothing to pursue (无 攸遂), but stays in the middle position of the internal trigram (i.e. at the core position inside a household) and takes charge of cooking (饋) for the household; to persist is auspicious.